scottellis/omap3-pwm/README.md

 Driver parameters

 *timers* - A comma separated list of the timers to use, 8-11.
 The driver will create /dev/pwmXX devices for each timer you enable.
 The default is all 4 timers.
+BeagleBoard-XM users want to exclude timer 8.
+See note below.

 Example: timers=8,9,10,11